MakeSchool-Tutorials/Node-Gif-Search/P03-Search-Gifs/content.md

   })
   ```

+## What did we just add?

+Let's break down what happened above in a bit more detail:

+`const Tenor = require("tenorjs").client({... })`

+This is how we'll require the `TenjorJS` API wrapper, which will allow us to interact with the Tenor API!
+We'll save our reference to it in a `const`, making sure to supply it with required parameters that tell us what GIF filter and locale we're in.
+Most importantly, we're passing our private API key, which lets Tenor know we're authorized to access its API

+> [info]
+>
+> As a best practice, we do _not_ want to store private API keys plainly in our code, as it leaves us vulnerable to having that information stolen.
+For the purpose of this tutorial, we want you to get familiar with the basics of route logic and simple API calls.
+In future classes, you will learn how to securely store information like this so you don't deploy private information to the public!

+`app.get('/', (req, res) => { ... }`

+Here we define our route!
+A route defines the URL that will make a certain page display.
+The `/` route is the root route.
+So the our GIF site we're building should display at http://localhost:3000/

 Now navigate to `/` and see your gifs.
 You should see 10 gifs, as that's the limit we gave `tenorjs`

+`term = ""
+if (req.query.term) {
+    term = req.query.term
+}`

+Did we pass in a search query term?
+We can check `req.query.term` to see if one exists, and if so, set it so we can search for it.

+`Tenor.Search.Query(term, "10")
+    .then(response => {
+        const gifs = response;
+        res.render('home', { gifs })
+    }).catch(console.error);
+})`

+Finally, here is our API call!
+We use `TenorJS` to call Tenor's Search API through `Search.Query`.
+We pass along our search term, and that we want the first 10 results. the `then` function is used to describe what should happen once the call to the API is completed.
+Once Tenor responds with our 10 GIFs, then we want to set that response to a `const` (`gifs`) that we pass along to our page.
+We then call `res.render` to render our `home` page, passing along the `gifs` as an object for us to use and display on the home page.
+And if anything goes wrong during our API call, then that's what `catch` is for!
+We'll log the error the console, and keep the site from blowing up in an error.

+## Whew, ok I feel better now.
+Let's try it!

 When you refresh your root route with nothing in the form, why do you still see GIFs?